3. TAKE ACTION!

 - Join the Women’s International League for Peace & Freedom (WILPF) in calling on the President and Senate to support the Nuclear Weapons Ban Treaty.

-- Call on the United States to attend the UN High-Level Conference on Nuclear Disarmament (coming up in May 2018) at the highest level and to make sincere efforts at the conference to reduce nuclear risks and advance the abolition of nuclear weapons.
+- Call on the United States to attend the UN High-Level Conference on Nuclear Disarmament (the May meeting has been postponed; new date to be determined) at the highest level and to make sincere efforts at the conference to reduce nuclear risks and advance the abolition of nuclear weapons.
 Click here to find your members of Congress.

 - Take the pledge to Divest from the War Machine!
 Ground Zero Center for Nonviolent Action is a coalition partner in this campaign to “dismantle the war economy and demand that our nation upholds the rights of every human being to live in freedom and dignity, safe and free from poverty, danger, and despair, both at home and abroad.”